anyuzx/HIPPS-DIMES/README.md

 ### To get started

-To get started, please go through the jupyter notebook `walkthrough.ipynb`.
+To get started, please go through the jupyter notebook `walkthrough.ipynb` in this repository.

 In addition, it is helpful to view the help information for each arguments and options.
 To display help information, use